The Lord of the Rings: Journey to Rivendell: Gameplay

+The passage of time in each day can be determined in-game by the color of the sky, seen at the top of the screen, as follows: purple for sunrise, blue for day, orange for sunset, dark blue for twilight, and black for night.
+The map screen will also show how many days have passed, as well as how many wounds Frodo has; it's important to note that pulling up the map screen does not stop the passage of time (though can prevent Frodo from being wounded in a forest).

-The game's objective is to travel as Frodo from the Shire to Rivendell while avoiding The Black Riders.
-If Frodo is caught by The Black Riders, he will be sent backwards from Rivendell and will be wounded.
-If Frodo is wounded too many times, or fails to reach Rivendell within 7 days, the game ends.
-As time passes the Nazgûl become faster and harder for Frodo to avoid, especially at night.
-Frodo can receive helpful bonuses, such as faster movement, by exploring and finding other characters from The Lord of the Rings.
-The other characters in the game are assumed to be Sam Gamgee, Aragorn, Gandalf, Tom Bombadil, and Glorfindel, though due to the low resolution of the Atari 2600 and the lack of an official reference manual, the identities of some of the game characters are debated by players.
+Frodo can receive helpful bonuses, such as faster movement and shielding from a wound, by exploring and finding other characters from The Lord of the Rings.
+The other characters in the game are assumed to be Fellowship of the Ring members: Sam Gamgee, Aragorn/Strider, Gandalf the Grey, Tom Bombadil, and Glorfindel; however, due to the low resolution of the Atari 2600 and the lack of an official reference manual, the identities of some of the game characters are debated by players.
 The game's Glorfindel and Tom Bombadil characters are often interpreted as Legolas and Gimli respectively.

 A second prototype of the game, labeled "WIP .17", was eventually discovered.
 There are less than ten bytes of data distinguishing the WIP .17 prototype from the first prototype, which itself was labeled "LOTR".
 The LOTR prototype is believed to be the more finalized version of the two.
 The two versions, upon reaching Rivendell, play different victory tunes from each other.
 The tune is noted as sounding distinctly worse in the WIP .17 prototype.
 In the WIP .17 prototype the Nazgûl are faster with the left difficulty switch set to B. However, the player receives a point bonus for playing with the switch set to A. In the LOTR prototype A is the harder difficulty with faster Nazgûl, and receives the appropriate point bonus.